-in May, 2020, the Company closed a private placement in the amount of CDN\$224,370 for units to be issued with an ascribed value of CDN\$0.075 per unit.
+In October, 2020, the Company closed a private placement in the amount of CDN\$372,500.00 for units to be issued with an ascribed value of CDN\$0.075 per unit.
 Each unit consists of one common share and one common share purchase warrant exercisable for three years.
 Each warrant entitles the holder to purchase one common share at a price of CDN\$0.125.
+Of the total Private Placement, \$222,500 was not subject to a finder's fee and \$150,000 was subject to a finder's fee payable to an arms length party.
+The finder's fee consisted of \$12,000 in cash and 160,000 brokers warrants with each broker warrant exercisable at \$0.075 within three years to purchase additional private placement units consisting of one common share and one common share purchase warrant exercisable for three years at \$0.125.